vadimcn/codelldb/MANUAL.md

 ```
 See `platform list` for a list of available remote platform plugins.

 - Start debugging as usual.
-The executable identified in the `program` property will
+The executable identified by the `program` property will
 be automatically copied to `lldb-server`'s current directory on the remote machine.
-If you require additional configuration of the remote system, you may use `preRunCommands` script
+If you require additional configuration of the remote system, you may use `preRunCommands` sequence
 to execute commands such as `platform mkdir`, `platform put-file`, `platform shell`, etc.
 (See `help platform` for a list of available platform commands).

-### Connecting to gdbserver agent
+### Connecting to gdbserver-style agent
+(This includes not just gdbserver itself, but also environments that implement gdbserver protocol,
+ such as [OpenOCD](http://openocd.org/), [QEMU](https://www.qemu.org/), [rr](https://rr-project.org/), and others)

-- Run `gdbserver *:<port> <debuggee> <debuggee args>` on the remote machine.
+- Start remote agent.
+For example, run `gdbserver *:<port> <debuggee> <debuggee args>` on the remote machine.
 - Create a custom launch configuration:
 ```javascript
 {